docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 For :ref:`ListItem` objects, this is the display string for the list choice.
-If the parent is a multi-column list box, this is the display string for the label in the first column, and labels for further columns are specified in the :ref:`subitems` array.
+If the parent is a multi-column list box, this is the display string for the label in the first column, and labels for further columns are specified in the :ref:`controlobj-subitems` array.
 See :ref:`creating-multi-column-lists`.

 This is a localizable string: see :ref:`localization-in-scriptui-objects`.

 --------------------------------------------------------------------------------

-.. _control-object-property-textselection:
+.. _controlobj-textselection:

 textselection
 *************